What’s Happening? July 2018

 This festival (at the Paseo Ladis in Salinas) highlights recipes made with island mojo sauce.
 There will be 120 artisans, traditional music, and more.
 Check their Facebook page for more info.

 One of the most colorful examples of the melding of Puerto Rico’s Spanish and African cultural heritage would be the annual Fiestas Tradicionales en Honor a Santiago Apóstol (traditional festivities to honor Saint James) in Loíza.
 It is a multi-day event that occurs around July 25, the feast day of Saint James.
 Expect lots of colorful parades, dance shows, music (traditional bomba, along with newer stuff), and tables/kiosks selling crafts and traditional food.
-On July 29, at the El Batey De Los Hermanos Ayala, the Ayala family hosts a bomba “show” with music and dancing.
+On July 28, at the El Batey De Los Hermanos Ayala, the Ayala family hosts a bomba “show” with music and dancing.
+Check here for the 2018 schedule of events..

 This is just a small subset of activities occurring this month.
 As always, be sure to check our events calendar, Facebook page, or Twitter feed for other events happening this month and throughout the year all across the island.